clambin/tado-exporter/README.md

 ## Controlling your Tado devices

 `tado monitor` will look for a file `rules.yaml` in the same directory it found the `config.yaml` file described above.
-This file defines the rules to apply for each listed zone:
+This file defines the rules to apply for your home:

 ```
 # Home rules control the state of your home (i.e. "home" or "away").